 Getting married is all about joining things together — lives, bank accounts, furnishings, families and even health insurance.
 As a new couple starting out, it’s important to be on the same page.
 We’ll walk you through key areas to discuss while choosing your new health insurance.

 In sickness and in health, right?
 Part of being married means keeping each other as healthy as possible.
 Make sure you’re both up-to-date on each other’s medical history, so you can encourage each other to invest in the right care.
-Check out our Healthiest You health and wellness program (not insurance).

 Make sure to include health insurance in your new family budget.
 How much are you comfortable spending on monthly premiums?
 What has your health care spending been in the past?
 Does it make more financial sense for you to be covered under one of your employer-sponsored plans or under an individual family plan?